roman-milk/roman-milk.github.io/confidence.md

+===

-  ****** Confidence Ch.
-02 ****** byBoratus© I woke with a start.
+I woke with a start.
 I had crawled onto the bed with the girls and dozed off.
 I looked around me at the tangle of flesh.
 Both girls snuggled, contented, on either side of me.
 My eyes moved to the clock by my bed.
 It was 3:30.
 Shit!
 I had a half hour to get these girls out before I broke down into a quivering mass of insecurity.

   Tina stirred, saw me awake and moved up to kiss me.